stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ### Model Transformation

-The cube builder creates vertices containing all the vertex components (position, normal, texture coordinate, colour), however for the demo application we only require the vertex position and texture coordinates.
-Additionally applications may require the vertex components to be re-ordered if (for example) the shader cannot be modified to suit a given model.
+The cube builder creates vertices containing all components (position, normal, texture coordinate, colour), however for the demo application we only require the vertex position and texture coordinates.
+Additionally applications may require vertex components to be re-ordered if (for example) the shader cannot be modified to suit a given model.

-Therefore we introduce a _transformation_ method to the model to applies a new vertex layout:
+Therefore we introduce a _transform_ method to the model to apply a new vertex layout:

 ```java
 public interface Model {